-Each year a number of summer-abroad, intensive courses combine learning experiences with foreign travel.
-Such intensive courses are under the direct supervision of faculty, and college credit may be earned by students who successfully meet the learning objectives established for these courses.
+Also offered by many of the campuses are studyabroad opportunities during the summer sessions.
+Such courses are taught by DCCCD faculty and normally last two to three weeks.
 In previous years these courses have been offered in Austria, Australia, China, France, Great Britain, Germany, Russia, Jamaica, Spain, and Italy.
-Most of these courses are offered during the summer, and a complete listing for 1990-91 can be secured form the District Office of Student and International Programs (746-2410).
+For information about any of the semester-length or summer programs, contact the District Office of Student and International Programs at 746-2410.